StackStorm/st2docs/docs/source/reference/cli.rst

     st2 login st2admin --password Password1!

-However, instead of just caching the token, this command will also modify the CLI configuration to include the referenced username.
+However, in addition to caching the token, this command will also modify the CLI configuration to include the referenced username.
 This way, future commands will know which cached token to use for authentication (since tokens are cached using the ``token-<username>`` format), meaning the password can be omitted from